Sudán del Sur

 Agricultural infrastructure, such as water reservoirs, feeder roads and irrigation systems are underdeveloped or non-existent in most of South Sudan.
 These are crucial to livestock and crop production across the country.
 FAO interventions are promoting the establishment of community-based infrastructure, including micro-irrigation, fodder harvesting, vaccination crèches and quarantine centres, dykes to contain flooding and storage facilities.
 Through cash transfer mechanisms, like cash-for-work, FAO is providing vulnerable people with an immediate source of income, while building or rehabilitating the essential infrastructure that will strengthen their productivity in the long-term.

-At the same time, access to vital resources, like water, is a key source of conflict between pastoral and farming communities, leading to the displacement of an estimated 140 000 people in Jonglei State in early 2012.
+At the same time, access to vital resources, like water, is a key source of conflict between pastoral and farming communities.
 FAO has been working with local communities to reduce conflicts and contribute to peace building by helping to restore water reservoirs and training local community members to manage and maintain these structures.